 Second, learn the technique by following the Havening Technique meditations.

-If you need a little help, you can find the Havening Technique meditation series by Paul McKenna on Mindvalley App, which is available for free.
+If you need a little help, you can find the Havening Technique meditation series by Paul McKenna on the Mindvalley App, which is available for free.